bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_2.md

 current_height | no | The blockchain height seen by the node in this moment confirms_in | yes | This transaction confirmed at block height `current_height+confirms_in` fee_rate | target | This transaction fee rate measured in `[sat/vbytes]`
-fee_rate_bytes | no | fee rate in satoshi / bytes, used to check bitcoin core `estimatesmartfee` predictions block_avg_fee | no | block average fee rate `[sat/vbytes]` of block `current_height+confirms_in`
+fee_rate_bytes | no | fee rate in satoshi / bytes, used to check Bitcoin Core `estimatesmartfee` predictions block_avg_fee | no | block average fee rate `[sat/vbytes]` of block `current_height+confirms_in`
 core_econ | no | bitcoin `estimatesmartfee` result for `confirms_in` block target and in economic mode.
 Could be not available `?` when a block is connected more recently than the estimation has been requested, estimation are requested every 10 secs. core_cons | no | Same as above but with conservative mode